 9) How much time do I need for Marmare Falls?
 It all depends on which routes you take, what tours or activities you partake in, if you stop for a meal, how busy the park is, and the amount of time you may spend waiting, etc. We’d recommend reserving at least half a day but do even better, and spend a full day there to truly experience the falls and surrounding area.

 10) Can I see Marmare Falls on my own and not via a tour?
-Yes, pathways are well marked and it’s fairly easy to navigate it alone.
+Yes, pathways are well-marked and it’s fairly easy to navigate it alone.

 11) I’d rather go on a guided tour of Marmare Falls.
 Where can I sign up?
 Guided tours can be booked through the park’s website and you can also book when you get to the ticket office.
-There’s special tours for children, seeing the waterfall at night, longer tours to nearby Lake Piediluco, and even some that include boat rides.
+There are special tours for children, seeing the waterfall at night, longer tours to nearby Lake Piediluco, and even some that include boat rides.
 To avoid waiting times before starting a tour, book well in advance.

 13) Is there a place to store our belongings?
 No, so be prepared to carry everything that you bring.

 14) Is Marmore Falls good for kids?
 Yes, most definitely.
-It’s a very family friendly location and a number of tours and activities on offer have been specifically developed for children.
+It’s a very family-friendly location and a number of tours and activities on offer have been specifically developed for children.

 15) What about COVID-19 safety measures?
 As Italy suffered greatly during the pandemic, they take the health and safety of their guests and staff pretty seriously.
-At time of writing, all guests are required to wear a mask while in the park.
+At the time of writing, all guests are required to wear a mask while in the park.
 As restrictions can change quickly, check the park’s website or contact them before your visit to be best informed.